 Preparation is what separates successful candidates from unsuccessful ones.
 Getting to grips with the types of question you’ll face and their different styles takes time.
 Practising increases your confidence, lowers stress levels, allows you to learn from your mistakes and helps you answer each question faster.

-Head over to Bright Network Academy and complete some practice tests.
+Want to practice before the big day?
+Head over to Bright Network Academy to complete some free verbal reasoning practice tests.